davidpeckham/vin/README.rst

 A ``VIN`` is a *unique 17-character Vehicle Identification Number*.

 * Assigned by vehicle manufacturers
+* Uniquely identifies vehicles manufactured for sale or use in the United States since 1980
 * Governed by the U.S. National Highway Traffic Safety Administration (NHTSA)
-* Uniquely identifies vehicles manufacture for sale or use in the United States since 1980

 The structure of the VIN is: